microsoft/bond/doc/src/bond_over_grpc.md

 Given a service definition like the following:

-    service ExampleService
+    service Example
     {
-        ExampleResponse Method(ExampleRequest);
+        ExampleResponse ExampleMethod(ExampleRequest);
     }

-`gbc` will produce stubs for gRPC with the `--grpc` flag:
+`gbc` will produce stub code for gRPC with the `--grpc` flag:

     gbc c# --grpc example.bond

+The key parts of the generated C# stub code are:
+* A class with the name of the service (e.g.: `Example`), which encloses the server-side service stub, the client-side proxy stub, and some static methods and data members for initialization
+* The service stub, which is named with the name of the service plus the suffix `Base` (e.g.: `Example.ExampleBase`).
+This service stub has abstract methods for each of the methods defined in the service IDL.
+* The proxy stub, which is named with the name of the service plus the suffix `Client' (e.g.: `Example.ExampleClient`).

-The service stub allows for the definition of the service implementation like this:
+The service stub allows for the definition of the service implementation, with the application business logic:

-    public class ExampleService : ExampleServiceBase
+    public class ExampleServiceImpl : Example.ExampleBase
     {
-        public override async Task<IMessage<ExampleResponse>> Method(IMessage<ExampleRequest> param, ServerCallContext context)
+        public override async Task<IMessage<ExampleResponse>> ExampleMethod(IMessage<ExampleRequest> param, ServerCallContext context)
         {
             ExampleRequest request = param.Payload.Deserialize();

-            // Service business logic

             var response = new ExampleResponse();

+            // Service business logic goes here

             return Message.From(response);
         }
     }

+This service implementation is hooked up to a gRPC server as follows:

+    var server = new Grpc.Core.Server
+    {
+        Services = { Example.BindService(new ExampleServiceImpl()) },
+        Ports = { new Grpc.Core.ServerPort(ExampleHost, ExamplePort, Grpc.Core.ServerCredentials.Insecure) }
+    };
+    server.Start();

-The proxy stub allows the client to invoke the remote service method like this:
+On the client side, the proxy stub establishes a connection to the server like this:

-    var channel = new Channel("localhost", Port, ChannelCredentials.Insecure);
+    var channel = new Grpc.Core.Channel(ExampleHost, ExamplePort, Grpc.Core.ChannelCredentials.Insecure);
-    var client = new ExampleClient(channel);
+    var client = new Example.ExampleClient(channel);

+The proxy stub can then be used to make calls to the server as follows:

     var request = new ExampleRequest();
     IMessage<ExampleResponse> responseMessage = await client.Method(request);